adamchalmers/blog/content/kubernetes-problems.md

 The cluster runs on your _n_ servers.
 A server which is part of a Kubernetes cluster is called a _node_.

 A good abstraction should hide details from you, but let you access those details if you really need to.
 Generally your containers don't know and don't care which node they're running on -- the abstraction of the cluster is good enough.
 But if you really need to, you can query and inspect the various nodes that make up the cluster.

+Your company might have one Kubernetes cluster, or it might have many.
+At a certain level of scale, you might want multiple clusters -- maybe one cluster for production and one for staging, or one cluster in each of America, Europe and Asia.
+Your SRE or platform team will probably let you know which cluster to deploy to.

 So, why use Kubernetes?